10.7 CIVIL RIGHTS—TITLE VII—HOSTILE WORK ENVIRONMENT CAUSED BY NON-IMMEDIATE SUPERVISOR OR BY CO-WORKER—CLAIM BASED ON NEGLIGENCE

 If you find that the plaintiff has proved both of the elements on which the plaintiff has the burden of proof, your verdict should be for the plaintiff.
 If, on the other hand, the plaintiff has failed to prove either of these elements, your verdict should be for the defendant.

 See Introductory Comment to this chapter.
 See also Swinton v.
-Potomac Corporation, 270 F.3d 794, 803–05 (9th Cir.2001), cert. denied, 535 U.S. 1018 (2002).
+Potomac Corp., 270 F.3d 794, 803-05 (9th Cir.2001).
 Use this instruction when the claim against the employer is based on negligence and involves harassment by another co-worker or a supervisor who is not the plaintiff’s direct (immediate or successively higher) supervisor.

-Use this instruction in conjunction with Instruction 10.2A (Hostile Work Environment—Harassment Because of Protected Characteristics —Elements).
+Use this instruction in conjunction with Instruction 10.5 (Hostile Work Environment—Harassment Because of Protected Characteristics —Elements).

 Under a negligence theory, an employer is liable if the employer (or its "management") knew or should have known of the harassing conduct and failed to take reasonably prompt corrective action to end the harassment.
 Swinton, 270 F.3d at 803-04.
 There are two categories of employees who constitute "management" for purposes of a negligence claim.
 Id. at 804.
 The first category is a member of management who possesses substantial authority and discretion to make decisions over the plaintiff’s or the harasser’s employment, such as "authority to counsel, investigate, suspend or fire the accused harasser, or to change the conditions of the harassee’s employment."
 Id.
 The second category of employees who qualify as management consists of any supervisor who lacks this authority but nonetheless "has an official or strong de facto duty to act as a conduit to management for complaints about work conditions."
 Id. at 805 (citations omitted).

-It should be noted, however, that neither Swinton nor any of the cases relied upon by Swinton provide a definition of a supervisor or other employee with "an official or strong de facto duty to act as a conduit to management for complaints about work conditions."
-See Swinton, 270 F.3d at 804–05.
-To aid jury understanding, the committee has modified the Swinton language of "de facto duty to act as a conduit to management . . . ."
-Id. at 805, to "duty in fact to communicate to management . . . ."
+It should be noted, however, that neither Swinton nor any of the cases relied on by Swinton provides a definition of a supervisor or other employee with "an official or strong de facto duty to act as a conduit to management for complaints about work conditions."
+See Swinton, 270 F.3d at 804-05.
+To aid jury understanding, the Committee has modified the Swinton language of "de facto duty to act as a conduit to management . . . ." to "duty in fact to communicate to management . . . ."

 The burden is on the plaintiff to "show that the employer knew or should have known of the harassment, and took no effectual action to correct the situation."
 Mockler, 140 F.3d at 812 (citations omitted).
 "This showing can . . . be rebutted by the employer directly, or by pointing to prompt remedial action reasonably calculated to end the harassment."
 Id.